The Schools Index: History

 The Schools Index was started in 2020 by Carfax Education and initially contract-published by Spear's.
 Until 2023 it was also sometimes known as the Spear's Schools Index.

 In 2022, the Schools Index incorporated an assessment of how effectively schools managed the disruptions caused by the COVID-19 pandemic over the previous two years.

 Selection criteria

 The Schools Index lists schools based on factors such as academic performance, facilities, university preparation, and overall educational ethos.
 Additionally, the guide evaluates schools on their ability to prepare pupils for life beyond academia.

-The Schools Index
+Categories

 The Schools Index categorizes schools by region, covering areas such as the United Kingdom, Switzerland, Europe, the U.S., Middle East, China, Southeast Asia, and other regions.
 For 2023, it lists the top 125 schools in these areas in its main list.
 A supplementary list of 25 "schools to watch" was introduced in the 2023 edition of the Index, taking the total number of schools included in the Index to 150.
 The Schools to Watch List is separated into four categories: Ones to Watch, Small Gems, Something Different, and New Schools.